Skip to main content

 • normalizeDidKey(input: string): Did — Normalize a did:key DID.
 Returns as-is (multibase encoding is case-sensitive).
 Throws INVALID_DID.

-• normalizeDomain(domain: string): string — Normalize a domain name: lowercase, strip trailing dot.
+• normalizeDomain(domain: string): string — Normalize a domain name: lowercase, strip trailing dot, strip leading www..

 Hashing and Address

 • computeDidHash(did: Did): Hex — Compute the keccak256 hash of a normalized DID.
 Normalizes the DID first, then hashes the UTF-8 bytes.
+For did:web, this uses the canonical hostname form, so did:web:www.example.com and did:web:example.com hash identically.
 Returns a 32-byte hex string.
 Throws INVALID_DID.

 • computeDidAddress(didHash: Hex): Hex — Compute a DID Address from a DID hash by taking the last 20 bytes (simple truncation per OMATrust spec §5.3.2).
 Returns lowercase 0x-prefixed hex (no EIP-55 checksum casing).
 This is not a real wallet address — it's a derived lookup key for EAS attestation indexing.

 • didToAddress(did: Did): Hex — Convenience: normalize a DID, hash it, and return the DID Address in one call (lowercase 0x-prefixed hex).
+For did:web, the canonical hostname form strips a leading www. before hashing.
 Throws INVALID_DID.

 • validateDidAddress(did: Did, address: Hex): boolean — Verify that a DID Address was computed correctly for a given DID.
 Returns false on any error.